Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Introduction

-The chemotaxis model \eqref{Minimal_model_uc} describes the aggregation of slime molds resulting from their chemotactic features, cf. e.g. \cite{keller}.
+The chemotaxis model \eqref{Minimal_model_uc} describes the aggregation of slime molds resulting from their chemotactic features, cf. e.g. \cite{keller1970}.
 The function $u$ is the cell density of cellular slime molds, $c$ is the concentration of the chemical substance secreted by molds themselves, $c-u$ is the ratio of generation or extinction, and $\lambda$ is a chemotactic sensitivity constant.
+The parameters $\mu,\,\eta$ are positive constants that represent, the cell diffusion and the chemical diffusion constant, respectively.